 Gather as much information possible because you will need those later.

 3. Catalog data should be a priority

 The third (and the most important thing) you need to ensure is the quality of your catalog data.
 If you don’t have all the necessary data (including products, categories, and attributes), your store could experience a huge loss, especially in terms of SEM.

 If you’ve already noticed some flaws in your data, now is the right time to fix them.
-Review the category & CMS pages descriptions, URLs, Meta Titles, H1s, and Meta Descriptions.
+Review the category & CMS pages descriptions, URLs, Title Tags, H1s, and Meta Descriptions.
 Defining meta information in Magento 2 can be quite tricky since these can be set on many levels (through import, configuration, or certain extensions), so make sure to follow the best practices to avoid thin content issues.

 If you’ve made any changes to the category tree, do keyword research and prepare content for new pages.
 You want to cover everything to keep your rankings on your most important keywords as high as they were before the launch (or even higher).